-SOCI 332 The Development of Sociology II [A: 3-0-0]3.
+SOCI 332 Contemporary Sociological Theory (Theory II) [A: 3-0-0]3.

 A survey of the contributions of modern and contemporary sociological theory, with particular emphasis on influential approaches such as symbolic interactionism, functionalism, conflict theory, critical theory, and feminist theory.